 - Parodied in Superman's Pal: Jimmy Olsen (2019), when Perry White demands to know why Clark keeps winking at nobody.

 - Iron Man and Spider-Man gave a prominent Aside Glance prior to the Civil War.
 In the previous issues, Mary-Jane had suffered a broken arm, then shown up shortly after without a cast or anything.
 When fans pointed out the mistake, the writers added a discussion between Parker and Stark, revealing that Stark had fixed her up with some kind of injected bone glue.
 The panel immediately after the explanation shows both characters looking straight at the reader.

 - Deadpool's insanity often has him doing this.
-After all he is one of the few people who realizes where he is and what he is and uses it to his advantage (beating up enemies with his own Hyper Combo gauge or asking the narrator if they can help).
+After all, he is one of the few Marvel characters who realizes he's fictional, and uses it to his advantage regardless of medium (for example, beating up enemies with his own Hyper Combo gauge or asking the narrator if they can help).

 - Done in the Disney Comics Beagle Boys story "Short Order Crook".
 After being instructed to by "Cousin Half-Pint" (a short Beagle Boy), the Beagle Boys have torn off their numbers so they can't be identified but then become confused about which of them is which, not even remembering their own numbers and as two of them are discussing it, Cousin Half-Pint looks out of the comic at the reader and scowls while jerking a thumb at the other two, as if to ask "can you believe how stupid they are?"

 - Often frustrated by her apocalypse-survivor-buddy Ace and his foolish beliefs and behavior, Gwen occasionally glances at the reader with a kind of "do you believe this?" stare in Lesbian Zombies from Outer Space.

 - Cerebus the Aardvark has Cerebus doing two prominent ones: